3devo/3devoUpdate/src/3devoUpdate/README-binary.md

-3Devo Filament extruder firmware update tool
+3devoUpdate - firmware update tool
 ============================================
-This tool can be used to update the firmware of a 3Devo Next 1.0 Filament Extruder using a Windows computer.
+This tool can be used to update the firmware of 3devo products using a Windows computer.
 For updating using a Linux or OSX computer, see the instructions further down.

 To use this tool, extract all files from the zipfile to a convenient location.
 You should have the following files:
- - 3devo-driver.inf
- - 3devo-signature.cat
+ - Drivers v1.0.1.0
+   + DFU drivers
+     > 3devo-dfu-driver.inf
+     > 3devo-dfu-signature.cat
+   + Serial drivers
+     > 3devo-serial-driver.inf
+     > 3devo-serial-signature.cat
  - 3devoUpdate.exe
  - avrdude.exe
  - avrdude.conf
+ - dfu-util.exe
  - libusb0.dll
+ - libusb-1.0.dll
  - README.txt